delexw/mcpware/README.md

       "description": "Time MCP Server",
       "timeout": 30
     }
-  ]
+  ],
+  "security_policy": {
+    "backend_security_levels": {
+      "github": "public",
+      "local-mysql": "sensitive",
+      "production-db": "sensitive",
+      "internal-api": "internal"
+    },
+    "prevent_sensitive_to_public": true,
+    "prevent_sensitive_data_leak": true,
+    "sql_injection_protection": true,
+    "session_timeout_minutes": 30,
+    "log_all_cross_backend_access": true,
+    "block_after_suspicious_activity": true
   }
+}
 ```

+**Note**:
-**Note**: When running mcpware in Docker (as shown in this guide), only Docker-based backend servers are supported.
+- When running mcpware in Docker (as shown in this guide), only Docker-based backend servers are supported.
 The backend commands must start with `["docker", "run", ...]`.
 NPM-based backends (like `npx` commands) are only supported when running mcpware directly on the host machine.
+- The `security_policy` section is mandatory and must include at least `backend_security_levels` mapping each backend to its security level.

-See `config.example.json` for a more comprehensive example with Docker-based backend servers:
+See `config.example.json` for a comprehensive example showing various backend types (public, internal, sensitive) with complete security policies.
-- GitHub MCP Server
-- Time MCP Server

 ### Example: Connecting to Host Services